NatronGitHub/Natron/Documentation/source/guide/intro.rst

 Theory
 ******

 The math behind compositing was formalized by Porter & Duff [PorterDuff1984]_ after the preliminary work by Wallace [Wallace1981]_.
-More informating about the theory behind compositing can be found in the works of Jim Blinn [Blinn1994a]_ [Blinn1994b]_ and Alvy Ray Smith [Smith1995]_.
+More information about the theory behind compositing can be found in the works of Jim Blinn [Blinn1994a]_ [Blinn1994b]_ and Alvy Ray Smith [Smith1995]_.

 The compositing theory also introduces the notion of "premultipled" RGB values, or "associated alpha", and there is still a lot of `debate <https://groups.google.com/forum/#!topic/ocio-dev/ZehKhUFqhjc>`_ about `premultiplying or not <http://lists.openimageio.org/pipermail/oiio-dev-openimageio.org/2011-December/004709.html>`_.